klegaultguthrie/Kickstarter-Analysis/README.md

 # Kickstarter-Analysis
-# MODULE 1 CHALLENGE - Kickstrting with Excel
+# MODULE 1 CHALLENGE - Kickstarting with Excel

 ## Project Overview
 This project used date compiled from over 4000 kickstarter campaigns and multiple countries.
 The kickstarter campaigns represented various projects in the Arts; however, the analysis is focused specifically on theatre campaigns.